cschorn01/rp2040Make/README.md

 ## How To Use

+It's very simple to use this program.
+Just add the path to your *pico_sdk* folder in the `cmake` command.

+`cmake -D PICO_SDK_PATH=/Path-To/pico-sdk -B ./build`

-It's very simple to use this program, since it's C code, by compiling the code then running the output.
+Since it's C code, after you add your path, just compile the code to running the output.

 ```
 gcc rp2040Make.c